NathanBland/Chronicle/README.md

   console.log('Chronicle has started...')
 })
 ```
-By now, at least some of this code should look familiar.
+By now, at least some of this code will look familiar.
 The `require()` statements just mean that we are including files that we need to make our app run, `var app = express()` is just setting `app` to be the result of `experss()`.
 Next up we have something new, and that is `app.set`.
 Here we are telling express that we want to set different properties - in this case `dbhost` and `dbname` - to equal the next value we provide.
 It is essentially a key-value store that we are accessing.

 Next up is `mongoose.connect` this is just telling our application where our database lives, and what we want to use as a name for it.
 This uses the values we setup on the previous lines.